nio-blocks/signal_list_splitter/README.md

 SignalListSplitter
 ==================
-Takes a list of signals, and notifies each signal in its own list with length 1.
+The SignalListSplitter is useful when the incoming signal is a list of signals.
+It will split the list into individual signals and emit each one as its own signal as a list of length 1.

 Properties
 ----------